There are two notable symptoms associated with this issue:

 This issue can be resolved by upgrading to AM 5.5 and later, or OpenAM 13.5.1; you can download this from BackStage.

-This is an interim fix in AM 5.5.x and OpenAM 13.5.1; it is still possible to exceed the quota constraints set but AM/OpenAM will recover properly when a new authentication attempt is made.
+It is still possible to exceed the quota constraints set but AM/OpenAM will recover properly when a new authentication attempt is made.

 A suggested workaround for this issue is to set the session quota behavior to DESTROY_OLD_SESSIONS; once the session quota is reached, this option invalidates all previous sessions and resets the session count to 0.